ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ## Ordering On Demand Products

-!!! tip "ARIA-S1-GUNW On Demand Search now available in Vertex!"

 Users can now view and select ARIA Frames and submit On Demand processing jobs directly in Vertex!

 Simply activate the On Demand toggle switch in the Geographic Search interface for the ARIA S1 GUNW Dataset to view ARIA frames and select date pairs to submit for processing.

 If the ARIA-S1-GUNW products you need are not available in the archive, you can use ASF's On Demand platform to submit custom ARIA-S1-GUNW jobs for processing.
 Once processing is complete, there are a couple of different approaches for